ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Cancelling Orders

-After the exchanges we have two orders open: sell order on the source chain (5marscoin for 15venuscoin) and a buy order on the target chain (5marscoin for 5venuscoin).
+After the exchanges you have two orders open: a sell order on the source chain (5marscoin for 15venuscoin) and a buy order on the target chain (5marscoin for 5venuscoin).

 Cancelling a sell order: